 Subjects will be asked to return to the study site every 6 weeks (ie, during Weeks 1, 7, 13, 19, and 25) for body weight measurements, as well as physical examination, vital sign measurements, and blood draws for plasma A1PI and safety laboratory sample collection, as applicable (see Table 20.2-1 and Table 20.3-1 for detailed list of study procedures/laboratory assessments).
-The on-treatment BAL visit will be conducted between Week 12 and Week 14 following initiation of GLASSIA augmentation therapy for the determination of antigenic and functional A1PI levels and for the determination of antigenic and functional A1PI levels will continue to receive weekly GLASSIA infusions until Week 25 (the last infusion visit), followed by the study completion visit (Week 26) at 7 (±3) days post-last infusion.
+The on-treatment BAL visit will be conducted between Week 12 and Week 14 following initiation of GLASSIA augmentation therapy for the determination of antigenic and functional A1PI levels and in ELF.
+After completing the on-treatment BAL visit, subjects will continue to receive weekly GLASSIA infusions until Week 25 (the last infusion visit), followed by the study completion visit (Week 26) at 7 (±3) days post-last infusion.